Unbroken Garage Door Spring

 How to Recognize Broken Garage Door Springs

 If there’s one thing that we recommend you don’t try to fix on your own, it’s a broken garage door spring.
-Trying this repair could end in a trip to the emergency more so than your typical DIY project as it poses many chances for extreme physical harm to the untrained homeowner.
-Also, if you continue to use a garage door operator with a broken spring, you risk damaging the top section of the door or burning out the motor, so this is a problem you can’t just ignore either!
+Attempting garage door spring repair on your own could end in a trip to the emergency room because springs have the potential to cause extreme physical harm to the untrained homeowner.
+But broken garage door springs are also a repair you should not delay!
+If you continue to use a garage door operator with a broken spring, you risk damaging the top section of the door or burning out the motor.

 A Garage Door Spring’s Purpose